AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: A State-flow formulation of Imperative Sparse Computation

 In imperative programming, {\em Program = State + Compute}.
-Specifically in Taichi, because of the existence of sparse programming support, ``state'' means way more than values of \lstinline{field}s, and ``compute'' means more than GPU kernels that operates on data.
-This creates more challenges on modelling and analyzing Taichi programs, compared to traditional imperative programming languages (such as C++) and array-based systems such as TensorFlow.

-In TensorFlow, every operation creates a new, immutable buffer (``tensor'').
-In simulation, we have to go imperative, not only because graphics programmers have been accustomed to using imperative programming for decades, but also because in-place operations in imperative programming offer significant performance advantages in graphics applications, such as physical simulation.
+Compared to traditional computation on dense arrays, in spatially sparse computation, ``state'' refers to not only the numerical values of \lstinline{field}s, but also the auxiliary data structures to support sparsity.
+Similarly. ``compute'' also means more than GPU kernels that operate on voxel data, because iterating over sparse data structures in parallel implicitly leads to auxiliary computations such as list generation and node activation.
+These additional complexity create more challenges in modeling and analyzing spatially sparse programs.

-We reformulate the imperative computation scheme of Taichi into a collection of {\em states} and {\em tasks}.
-The ultimate goal of our IR design is to strengthen and simplify optimization rules for spatially sparse computation.
-To systematically optimize spatially sparse computation, we formulate an AsyncTaichi program as a state-flow graph (SFG), which is a DAG with nodes being tasks and edges being states.
+For now, let us assume we know the whole execution history of a Taichi program.
+Drawn inspiration from traditional data-flow analysis, we reformulate the imperative computation scheme of Taichi into a collection of {\em states} and {\em tasks}.
+To systematically optimize imperative GPU programs, especially those with spatial sparsity support, we formulate a Taichi program as a \textbf{state-flow graph (SFG)}, a domain-specific data-flow graph on spatially sparse computation.
+As a data-flow graph, SFG is a directed acyclic graph (DAG) with nodes being {\em tasks} and edges being {\em states}.
 This results in a state flow formulation and a high-level intermediate representation (IR).
-Scalar data-flow analysis is well studied in optimizing compilers, and SFGs can be considered as an extended version of data-flow analysis to handle spatially sparse computation.
+Scalar data-flow analysis is well studied in optimizing compilers (see, for example, ~\cite{khedker2017data}), and SFG is an extension of data-flow analysis to handle auxiliary states such as lists in spatially sparse computation.

-\paragraph{Background: Structural Nodes (SNodes)} In Taichi, specifying a data structure includes choices at both the macro level, dictating how the data structure components nest with each other and the way they represent sparsity, and the micro level, dictating how data are grouped together (e.g. structure of arrays vs. array of structures).
-Taichi provides Structural Nodes (SNodes) to compose the hierarchy and particular properties.
-Commonly used SNodes include \lstinline{dense}, \lstinline{bitmasked}, \lstinline{pointer}, \lstinline{dynamic}.